-The Company endeavors to improve the effectiveness of the Board of Directors by conducting an annual analysis and evaluation of the effectiveness of the Board of Directors as a whole and discloses an overview of the procedure and results.

-(1) Process of the analysis and evaluation
+The Company endeavors to improve the effectiveness of the Board of Directors by conducting an annual analysis and evaluation of the effectiveness of the Board of Directors.
+For details of process of the analysis and evaluation, results of the analysis and evaluation, recognition of challenges, and future initiatives, etc. please refer to the Company's website.